How to Adjust Levels in Photoshop

 Understanding Image Tones

-When we talk about tones in an image, we are ignoring colour and talking about how light or dark each pixel is.
-To represent this brightness, we use a system of numbers.
-In Photoshop, the tones in our image can range from a value of 0 to a value of 255.
-What an image tone has a value of 0 it’s black and when it has a value of 255 it’s white.
+To represent this brightness, Photoshop uses a system of numbers.
+In Photoshop, the tones in an image can range from a value of 0 to a value of 255.
+When an image tone has a value of 0 it’s black and when it has a value of 255 it’s white.
 Tones with values between these two extremes are grey.
-The higher the value, the lighter the grey.
+The higher the value, the lighter the grey and vice versa.

 The Photoshop Levels Dialog